roslynpad/roslynpad/README.md

 ## Running the cross-platform version (on Mac or Linux)

-* Install .NET Core SDK 8.0
+1. Install a supported .NET SDK.
-* Download and unzip the relevant release
+2. Download and unzip the relevant release.

 ### Additional steps for macOS
-* Copy the app to the `Applications` directory and run
+3. Copy the app to the `Applications` directory.
-* On the first run, right click the app on Finder and select **Open**
+4. On the first run, right click the app on Finder and select **Open**.

-* You will be prompted that the app is not signed by a known developer - click **Open**
+   You will be prompted that the app is not signed by a known developer - click **Open**.

+   For more information see the [Open a Mac app from an unidentified developer](https://support.apple.com/en-il/guide/mac-help/mh40616/mac).

 ## Features